The Admissions Office will evaluate your application for this programme based on 2 specific entry requirements:

 Therefore, one of the criteria on which your application will be assessed is the Grade Point Average (GPA).
 We do not require a specific minimum GPA for this programme, but we will compare and assess the performance on all selection criteria to make an informed decision regarding placement into the programme.

-Based on mutual agreements with certain universities, students might be exempted from the GRE requirement.
+Based on mutual agreements with certain universities, you might be exempted from taking a GMAT or GRE test.
 Check the list of universities to see whether this applies to you.

 Your motivation letter (max. one A4) can contribute to your admission if your academic results are in the lower regions of the requested entry requirements and selection criteria.
 It allows you to explain why you would be a good fit for the Master’s programme.